yaswanthteja/Complete_Python/05_Functions/Functional _programming/iterator.md

 Iterable :- An iterable is an object you can loop over

-Iterator An iterator is the object thta does the looping (or) travers through a sequence of data with out storing the  data in the memory one item at a time
+Iterator An iterator is the object that does the looping (or) travers through a sequence of data with out storing the  data in the memory one item at a time

 Iteration is the process of looping through elements